Kuomintang in Burma

-The entire campaign, with logistical support from the Republic of China (which had retreated to Taiwan), the United States, and Thailand, was controversial from the start.
-It not only violated Burmese sovereignty and destabilized the political situation in the fledgling Burmese state, but also saw the KMT's involvement in the region's lucrative opium trade.
-In 1953, the frustrated Burmese government appealed to the United Nations and put international pressure on China to withdraw its troops to Taiwan the following year.
-Coordinated military operations from 1960 to 1961 between the PRC and Burmese governments expelled the remaining Chinese nationalist troops from Burma.
+The entire campaign, with logistical support from the Republic of China which had retreated to Taiwan, the United States, and Thailand, was controversial from the start, as it weakened Burmese sovereignty and introduced the KMT's involvement in the region's lucrative opium trade.
+In 1953, the frustrated Burmese government appealed to the United Nations and put international pressure on the Republic of China to withdraw its troops to Taiwan the following year.
+As a result, the United States initiated a Four-Nation Military Commission (Burma, the United States, the Republic of China, and Thailand) to negotiate the KMT withdrawal.
+On 30 May 1954, General Li Mi announced the dissolution of the Yunnan Province Anti-Communist National Rescue Army.
+However, 6,000 irregular KMT troops remained in Burma.
+Fighting continued sporadically from the irregular troops until coordinated military operations from 1960 to 1961 between the PRC and Burmese governments expelled the remaining irregular KMT troops from Burma.
+Though most were evacuated to Taiwan, some remained in Burma or formed communities in Thailand.